MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Enable-PSBreakpoint.md

 ### None or System.Management.Automation.Breakpoint

-When you use the **PassThru** parameter, `Enable-PSBreakpoint` returns a result that the breakpoint is enabled.
-Otherwise, this does not generate any output.
+When you use the **PassThru** parameter, `Enable-PSBreakpoint` returns a breakpoint object that represents that breakpoint that was enabled.
+Otherwise, this cmdlet doesn't generate any output.

 ## NOTES

-- The `Enable-PSBreakpoint` cmdlet does not generate an error if you try to enable a breakpoint that is already enabled.
+- The `Enable-PSBreakpoint` cmdlet doesn't generate an error if you try to enable a breakpoint that is already enabled.
 As such, you can enable all breakpoints without error, even when only a few are disabled.

 - Breakpoints are enabled when you create them by using the `Set-PSBreakpoint` cmdlet.
-You do not need to enable newly created breakpoints.
+You don't need to enable newly created breakpoints.

 ## RELATED LINKS